 Filter on operation, path, process name or ID, date and time, user, etc.

-This app was greatly effective when I needed to determine the undocumented location of different preferences in Microsoft Outlook and when I needed to determine what process was responsible for creating hundreds of gigabytes of temp files.
+This app was greatly effective when I needed to determine the undocumented location of different preferences in Microsoft Outlook, when I needed to determine what process was responsible for creating hundreds of gigabytes of temp files, and when I needed to determine if an installer was actually doing anything when it got stuck for well over 30 minutes.

 A small, efficient, and portable app for SSH-, telnet-, and serial-ing into devices.

 This app is effectively an Explorer extension but it is surprisingly useful: